 - Protonema stage: developed by a spore directly.
 It is green, creeping, branches, and filamentous stage.

 - leafy stage: Developed by secondary protonema as a lateral bus and consisting of upright, slender axes bearing arranged leaves, attached to the soil through multicellular and branched rhizoids.
-Sex organs born by this stage.
+Sex organs are born by this stage.

 - Vegetative reproduction by fragmentation and budding during secondary protonema.